 Pune, Maharashtra, India

 Uganda Virus Research Institute-International AIDS Vaccine Initiative HIV Vaccine Program (UVRI-IAVI)

 Entebbe, Uganda, at the Uganda Virus Research Institute

 YR Gaitonde Centre for AIDS Research and Education (YRG CARE)

 Taramani, Chennai, India

 Map of IAVI CRC Partners in Africa

-Below is a map of IAVI's extensive stakeholder network in tuberculosis, HIV, and emerging infectious diseases endemic countries.
+Below is a map of IAVI’s extensive stakeholder network in TB, HIV, and EID endemic countries.
 IAVI acquired the assets of Aeras in October 2018.
-The Aeras team brought with them extensive experience in conducting early through late stage tuberculosis vaccine trials across the globe.
+The Aeras team brought with them extensive experience in conducting early through late stage TB vaccine trials across the globe.